home-assistant-ecosystem/home-assistant-cli/README.rst

     Commands:
-      area        Get info and operate on areas from Home Assistant... completion  Output shell completion code for the specified shell (bash or... config      Get configuration from a Home Assistant instance. device      Get info and operate on devices from Home Assistant... discover    Discovery for the local network.
+      area        Get info and operate on areas from Home Assistant... config      Get configuration from a Home Assistant instance. device      Get info and operate on devices from Home Assistant... discover    Discovery for the local network.